SARFAS-P/Opencv_Projucts/README.md

 ------------------------
 -Can Use mouse operation with our own hands using guesters

-left click :- thumb and index finger togather \n right click :- thumb and middle finger togather mouse move :-move your hand
+-left click :- thumb and index finger togather
+-right click :- thumb and middle finger togather -mouse move :-move your hand